sagifogel/Proptics/docs/src/main/mdoc/quick-example.md

 ---

 Following is an example showing how to update, view, and set values within nested data structures.<br/>
-The example shows the use of the `_1` [Lens](/Proptics/docs/optics/lens), which basically get the first element of a tuple, and its type signature is:
+The example shows the use of the `_1` [Lens](/Proptics/docs/optics/lens), which basically gets the first element of a tuple, and its type signature is:
 ```scala
  def _1[A, B]: Lens[(A, B), A]